"I love working with the Byrdman" JOHN OATES

 GEOFF BYRD FEATURED IN PRINT

-Billboard / Radio and Records / MSN / Washington Times / The Oregonian / Hollywood Independent / Fox News / Music Connection / Hollywood Reporter / Live 365 / Garage Band / Forbes Magazine / Cargo / San Diego Tribune / Ventura Star / BBC CNet News / West Coast Performer / Goldmine Magazine / MTV news / CNN / Willamette Week / The Portland Mercury / The LA Independent / The LA Daily News / Unsigned Magazine / Two Louies / Guitar Player Magazine / United Airlines / Yahoo news
+Billboard / Radio & Records / MSN / Washington Times / The Oregonian / Hollywood Independent / Music Connection / CNN Hollywood Reporter / Garage Band / Forbes Magazine / Cargo / San Diego Tribune / Ventura Star / CNet News / West Coast Performer / Goldmine Magazine / MTV news / Fox News / Willamette Week / The Portland Mercury / The LA Independent / LA Daily News / Unsigned Magazine / Two Louies / Guitar Player Magazine / United Airlines / Southwest Airlines / Yahoo news

 OTHER CAREER HIGHLIGHTS